Dog Bite Lawsuit Representation

 - Tissue damage

-Recovering Compensation in a Louisiana Dog Bite Lawsuit
+Recovering Compensation In A Louisiana Dog Bite Lawsuit

 A dog bite may not initially sound like a big deal, but, depending on the size of the animal and the ferocity of the attack, an incident can result in catastrophic and even deadly injuries.
 A particularly nasty bite could lead to severe bleeding and penetrate muscles, ligaments, or even bones.
 You must make every effort to document your injuries and seek immediate medical treatment following an attack.

-To recover compensation in a dog bite case, you must prove the dog owner was negligent by establishing the animal’s history of violent behavior and the lack of precautions taken at the time of the attack.
 Our team at Chris Corzo Injury Attorneys understands how to build and present a persuasive case and will work to secure a favorable resolution as quickly as possible.
 We may be able to avoid going to court entirely by negotiating an optimal settlement.

 - Medical bills